weras2/circuitanim/index.md

 By default, a non-polar capacitor is rendered.
-If you wish to render a polar capacitor, you can pass the optional parameter <code class = "prettyprint lang-py">is_polar</code> and set qit equal to <code class = "prettyprint lang-py">True</code>
+If you wish to render a polar capacitor, you can pass the optional parameter <code class = "prettyprint lang-py">is_polar</code> and set it equal to <code class = "prettyprint lang-py">True</code>